Monday, June 13, 2011

 infused arnica oil is beneficial for muscle aches, injured muscles, sprains, bruises, dislocations, swelling due to fractures, trauma to soft tissue, rheumatic pain, and inflammation from insect bites. since arnica oil increases the blood supply to an inflicted area, do not appply it to an open wound because it will cause more external bleeding

-use the oil of st. john's wort for relieving pain and injuries to nerves. it can also ease the pain of sunburn. i read somewhere - but can't find the notes right now - that the medicinal properties actually soak into the skin and help lessen the pain from nerve injuries. i have used it a lot for stiff achy neck muscles and i find it eases the pain rather quickly.
+use the oil of st. john's wort for relieving pain and injuries to nerves. it can also ease the pain of sunburn. i read somewhere - that the medicinal properties actually soak into the skin and help lessen the pain from nerve injuries.

 Sunday, June 20, 2010